edde-framework/edde/docs/devops/server/distribution.md

 Fedora se a good host (if you're masochist, there is also Atomic Host optimized for Docker).
 General recommendation is not for Fedora; Docker installation is also doing some strange things with filesystem making maintenance much harder then for others.

+## Alpine Linux

+**Yep**: Simple, small, secure - nothing more, no pains inside.
+Only things which could complicate things for oldschool admins are `BusyBox` and default `Ash` instead of Bash.
+This distribution is incredibly lightweight able to take from 25MB - ~100MB of ram when running (yes, without any services as it's intended).

+?> Yes, this distribution is still close to the others by terms of usage (package system), but it does not have it's drawbacks; also upgrades are simple and edge runners has ability to simply switch to latest branches.

+## RancherOS